 Reducing the feelings of jealousy and the repercussions that come with it is all about making your partner feel like they are included even when they’re far way.
 Make your partner feel confident that they are still number one.

 Long distance relationships don’t have to be a noose around your neck.
-We’re lucky enough to live in a society where instant communication is possible.
-Take full advantage of this and keep in mind the reasons you are together in the first place.
+We’re lucky enough to live in a society where instant communication is possible and you can easily learn how to text like a pro – long distance style.
+Take full advantage of the pwer of your cell phone, and keep in mind the reasons you are together in the first place.